-ADMN 405: Virtual cooperative learning starts this fall
+ADMN 405: Virtual cooperative learning starts January 2022

 A traditional style co-op learning experience but all online and powered by AI.
 Sound like the future?
 It is, and the Faculty of Business is offering it to senior-level undergraduate learners.